Hint of Pseudo Code (HoPC): Zero-Shot Step by Step Pseudo Code Reasoning Prompting: Conclusion and Limitation

-Our work is based on GPT-3, a pre-trained language model trained from various sources and shown to capture and amplify biases found in the training data.
+Our work is based on open-sourced LLMs, pre-trained language models trained from various sources and shown to capture and amplify biases found in the training data.
 We use prompting to guarantee our reasoning answers, which takes advantage of the patterns learned by language models.
 However, our zero-shot approach directly probes complex reasoning inside pre-trained LLM, which can also cause bias.
 Also, our ability to reason is based on the power of the LLM.
-Therefore, the accuracy depends on GPT-3, which may cause fluctuation in different test environments.
+Therefore, the accuracy depends on LLMs, which may cause fluctuation in different test environments.